verykenny/r-board/README.md

 ***

 ### Key Features
-- Draggable components enable users to take control of how their information is organized on the screen.
+- Draggable components enable users to take control of how their information is organized on the screen:

 <p align="center">
   <img src="https://github.com/verykenny/r-board/blob/main/planning/rBoard_dnd.gif" alt="rBoard drag and drop" height="300">